 Per CMS, implementation and enforcement of this regulation does NOT apply to the following States at this time: Alabama, Alaska, Arizona, Arkansas, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Montana, Nebraska, New Hampshire, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Texas, Utah, West Virginia, and Wyoming.
 Facilities in these states are not required to comply with the rule, pending future developments in litigation.

 The rule applies to facilities participating in the Medicare and Medicaid programs in the remaining 25 states, the District of Columbia, and the territories.

 What Must Be Done

-This is an area of evolving regulation and litigation.
-Currently, the Supreme Court is hearing arguments.
+This is an area of evolving regulation and enforcement.
 The Academy will publish updated information as it is available.

 On November 4, the Medicare Payment Advisory Commission (MedPAC) discussed how to standardize a set of three or four benefits—potentially hearing, vision and dental services—in Medicare Advantage (MA) for a future recommendation to Congress after MedPAC staff found that people have a more challenging time comparing plans when they have a variety of options.
 MedPAC…